alinex/node-validator/doc/architecture.md

 using it´s methods.
 This newly created schema may also be a structure and combination of different schema class instances.

+- it is easy to set up
+- has readable code
+- will also check the schema definition
+- parts can be linked and cloned

 This schema can describe itself human readable and can be given a data structure to validate.
 It will run asynchronously over the data structure to check and optimize it.
 As a result it will return an promise with the resulting data structure.